 Anna, you wrote me: "There is another Parpetsi 28 also!"
 Now, I know what you mean because I took the wrong entrance the night I came and had a little meeting with the people from the third floor there.
 Ooops. :-)

 If you have any questions when you are in the city - places to go, food etc. - be free to ask me.
-My mom speaks a little English and you can also ask her.
+My mom speaks a little English and you can also communicate.

 The apartment is located in the heart of Yerevan, the capital of Armenia.
 It is a stone building, warm.
 The apartment has two bathrooms - one for the host and the other for guests.
 If there are other guests in the second room that we also rent out, then you would have to share the guest bathroom with them.
 Wireless internet is available.
 Kitchen is quite big.
 We can provide a breakfast or lunch or both, depending on prior agreement.
 There is a cafe just near the building and a big food store.
 There are many pubs on the Parpetsi street.
 It is the very centre of the city.
 The Centeral Post Office of Yerevan and the Centeral Square (Republic Square) is in 15 minuites from our place by foot.
 The nearest bus station is in 2 minuites.